 To find other testing sites nearby, visit the State of Michigan’s COVID-19 Test Finder here.

-Forgotten Harvest Food Distribution @ Warren City Hall – On Mondays from 9 a.m. until 1 p.m., Warren residents that are unemployed or in need can go to the south parking lot of City Hall where volunteers will distribute free food packages in the trunks of vehicles.
+- Forgotten Harvest Food Distribution @ Warren City Hall – On Mondays from 9 a.m. until 12 p.m. (while supplies last).
+Parking lot opens at 8 a.m. (please do not arrive before this time).
+Warren residents that are unemployed or in need can go to the south parking lot of City Hall where volunteers will distribute free food packages in the trunks of vehicles.